On the role of ion potential energy in low energy HiPIMS deposition: An atomistic simulation: Introduction

 In an MD simulation ${\cal E}_{\rm i}^0$ can be defined in terms of initial velocity.
 Since the simulated vacuum near the substrate is smaller than the substrate sheath ($<$\,1~mm), it is not possible to model acceleration/deceleration of ions due to the substrate bias.
 Instead, it is convenient to consider the initial velocity corresponding to the summation of ${\cal E}_{\rm i}^0$ and $ne\Delta V$ \citep{kateb2020}.
-Since we are modelling the vicinity of the substrate, the above mentioned initial velocity refers to the velocity prior to the impact, and not to the initial velocity at the cathode target.
+Since we are modelling the vicinity of the substrate, the above mentioned initial velocity refers to the velocity prior to impact.

 The term ${\cal E}_{\rm c}$ is normally associated with the interatomic potential i.e.\ an individual atom in the vacuum has zero potential while the potential of an atom in the bulk is equal to ${\cal E}_{\rm c}$.
 The image charge term is caused by the attraction between ions and image charges (electrons) that appears within a few nanometer depth from the surface \citep{anders2008}.
 According to the \emph{over-barrier} model \citep{burgdorfer1991}, for a low valence ion that approaches a metallic surface, neutralization occurs at a critical distance from the surface.
 This allows ignoring the ${\cal E}_{\rm iq}$ during deposition on a metallic surface \citep{kateb2020}.
 Both ${\cal E}_{\rm exc}$ and ${\cal E}_{\rm Q}$ can be taken into account using the electron force field (EFF) \citep{su2007} which is available for $s$ and $p$ electrons \citep{jaramillo2011}.
 However, utilizing EFF is computationally intensive and increases the system size for taking into account electrons.